Simon Jordan: Journalism

 Jordan stopped writing for The Observer in the 2006–07 season.
 He started writing again with his own column entitled "Simon Jordan’s Big opinion" in The Sun from August 2019 to November 2020.

 Media

-Aside from appearances in football-related programmes, Jordan's first major TV appearance was in early 2007, appearing in Fortune: Million Pound Giveaway for ITV along with fellow millionaires the Ann Summers managing director Jacqueline Gold (daughter of West Ham chairman David Gold; entrepreneur Duncan Bannatyne; MOBO Awards founder Kanya King; and former Conservative Member of Parliament-turned-novelist Jeffrey Archer).
+Aside from appearances in football-related programmes, Jordan's first major TV appearance was in early 2007, appearing in Fortune: Million Pound Giveaway for ITV along with fellow millionaires the Ann Summers managing director Jacqueline Gold (daughter of West Ham chairman David Gold); entrepreneur Duncan Bannatyne; MOBO Awards founder Kanya King; and former Conservative Member of Parliament-turned-novelist Jeffrey Archer.

 In 2017, Jordan appeared on episodes of the Sky Sports late night discussion show, The Debate.
 In May 2019, Jordan appeared on BBC's Question Time.

 In 2018, Jordan began a relationship with the sports broadcaster Talksport, featuring on shows with Danny Kelly and being nominated for sports pundit of the year in 2019.
 In 2020 after the success of his appearances, he joined Jim White on one of Talksport's flagship shows.
 As of 2022, he often appears with Danny Murphy and Martin Keown.

+From April 2023 to December 2024, Jordan hosted the podcast 'Up Front' in partnership with William Hill.